gravitnet/Gravit-Core-Documentation/README.md

 ### 3. Gravit Quantum (Z-Axis) | *The Space of Legacy*
 *   **Role**: Fixation & Optimization.
 *   **Function**: An AI-first infrastructure layer that makes trust, logic, and accountability native components.
-It utilizes **Gravit QRTV (Quantum Real Time Verification)** to continuously check and seal state transitions using **Post-Quantum Cryptography** (Kyber, Dilithium).
+It utilizes **Gravit QRTV (Quantum Real Time Verification)** to continuously check and seal state transitions using **Post Quantum Cryptography** (Kyber, Dilithium).
-*   **Key Concept**: "The Seal of the Century — where temporary actions become eternal legacy."
+*   **Key Concept**: "The Seal of the Century where temporary actions become eternal legacy."

 ---